4.69 from 16 votes

 • To the same pan, deglaze the sticky meaty bits with a splash of hot water.
 Add the remaining rapeseed oil into the pan along with the onion.
 Reduce the heat to medium/low and fry until softened, for around 4 minutes.
 Season with salt and pepper.

-• Next, add the mushrooms into the pan, cook until the moisture is released and cooked off and the mushrooms have softened.
-Add the garlic for the final minute of frying.
+• Next, add the mushrooms into the pan, cook until the moisture has released and cooked off.
+Season with salt and pepper and add the garlic for the final minute of frying.

 Nutrition